NQCD/NQCDynamics.jl/docs/src/nonadiabaticmodels/overview.md

 system Hamiltonian.
-For simple models, this often comes in the form of small matrix in the diabatic representation but equally the electronic Hamiltonian could be obtained directly from ab-initio electronic structure theory.
+For simple models, this often comes in the form of small matrix in the diabatic representation but equally the electronic Hamiltonian could be obtained directly from *ab initio* electronic structure theory.

 `NonadiabaticModels.jl` is a package that aims to provide a common interface for defining these models that is flexible enough to allow for a wide range